sendbird/sendbird-calls-directcall-quickstart-react-native/README.md

 ## Before getting started

-This section shows you the prerequisites you need for testing Sendbird Calls for React-Native sample app.
+This section outlines the prerequsites for building a sample app using Sendbird Calls for React-Native.

 ### Requirements

-The minimum requirements for Calls SDK for React-Native sample are:
+The minimum requirements for Sendbird Calls Quickstart for React-Native are as follows:

 - React-Native 0.60 +
 - yarn or npm